ArthThapa/TNB-Ecosystem-Bot/README.md

 `/whitelist all`: Show all the servers in the whitelist.    <br />

 `/project all`: List of all TNB Projects  <br />
-`/project show <project name>`: Know more about a specific project (PROJECT NAME SHOULD PRECISELY ACCURATE AS SHOWN IN THE LIST) <br />
+`/project show <project name>`: Know more about a specific project (PROJECT NAME SHOULD BE PRECISELY ACCURATE AS SHOWN IN THE LIST) <br />